“I will be glad and rejoice in Your love,

 and knew the anguish of my soul.”
 Psalm 30:7

 It was raining steadily as dozens of cars crept through the student drop-off line at my school.
 Some students prepared for the weather, wearing rubber boots and carrying umbrellas, but others did not.
 One little girl, in particular, was reluctant to get out of the car in just her tee-shirt and shorts.
 From the school doorway, I could see her and dad going back and forth.
 Finally, I saw him say, “Get OUT of the CAR!”

 The dejected youngster exited slowly and began to make her way down the stairs to the building below–head down and arms folded.
-By the time she reached the door, she was soaked, her clothes polka-dotted with rain.
+By the time she reached the door, her clothes polka-dotted with rain.
 I said, “Good morning, young lady!”
 But it was too late; she promptly burst into tears.

 Several children waiting to go into the building noticed the commotion.
 Turning to look in unison, they seemed about to take a step back.
 But then, the most amazing thing happened.
 One child stepped forward, and then another, and another.
 The drenched and distraught 2nd grader and I were soon surrounded by smiling students, one of whom exclaimed, “Group Hug!”
 Quickly, everyone encircled the two of us in a tight ball, frozen in place for a good five seconds.

 When everyone let go, a miracle had occurred!
 The sopping wet youngster was no longer sobbing.
 She dabbed her eyes with a tissue, offered by another student, and chose to face the day.

 As a Christian, it is comforting to believe God knows the troubles of my soul and sees the pouring “rain” on this life’s journey.
 He is a God of love who helps us love one another.
 A group of children and a little wet friend just reminded me of this.